• Skip to primary navigation

 A Modulation of Frequency An electronic device known as an FM transmitter circuit uses frequency modulation to create and broadcast radio frequency signals.

-With FM modulation the carrier signals frequency is adjusted in proportion to the input signals amplitude.
+With FM modulation the carrier signals frequency is adjusted in regards to the input signals amplitude.

 Circuit Working: